kcjengr/qtpyvcp/README.md

 `sudo apt-get install libqt5multimedia5-plugins`

-## Installing using setup.py
+## Development install using setup.py

+**Note:** At this point only `setup.py develop` is supported. `setup.py install` and virtual environments are untested.

-You need to have the python setuptools installed:
+Make sure you have the python setuptools installed:
 `sudo apt-get install python-setuptools`

-Then for development install run:
+Then install with:
-`python setup.py install --user develop`
+`python setup.py develop --user`

 This will install all the python dependences automatically.

-At this point other install methods (venv, non develop etc.) are not supported.
+This will also generate console scripts in `~/.local/bin/`.
+This location is not on the PATH by default on Debian 9, so you will need to add it:
+`export PATH=$PATH:~/.local/bin/`

+Them you can launch QtPyVCP simply by saying:
+`qtpyvcp -h` to show the help
+`qtpyvcp --ini=/path/to/ini` to launch a VCP for a running LCNC session

 ### Run the development sim